vwpo/create-react-native-module/README.md

   license: String, /* The license type of this library (Default: `MIT`) */
   useAppleNetworking: Boolean, /* [iOS] Use `AFNetworking` dependency as a sample in the podspec & use it from the iOS code (Default: false) */
   view: Boolean, /* Generate the module as a very simple native view component (Default: false) */
-  generateExample: Boolean, /* Generate an example project and links the library module to it, requires both react-native-cli and yarn to be installed globally (Default: false) */
+  exampleWithFileLink: Boolean, /* DEPRECATED: do `yarn add file:../'` instead of `yarn add link:../` in a generated example project, and add a postinstall script (Default: false) */
   exampleName: String, /* Name for the example project (Default: `example`) */
   exampleReactNativeVersion: String, /* React Native version for the generated example project (Default: `react-native@latest`) */
   writeExamplePodfile: Boolean, /* [iOS] EXPERIMENTAL FEATURE NOT SUPPORTED: write (or overwrite) example ios/Podfile (Default: false) */